-Caring for your hair and preventing hair loss problems go beyond using the right shampoo and conditioner.
-Almost everything you do, from what you eat, the amount of sleep you get, hormonal changes as well as stress levels, contributes to the health of your scalp and hair growth.
-While you may have heard that you should treat the scalp the way you care for your face, the reality is you need to treat it better.
+Caring for your hair and preventing hair loss goes beyond using the right shampoo and conditioner.
+Almost everything you do, from what you eat, the amount of sleep you get, hormonal changes as well as stress levels, contributes to the health of your scalp and affects hair growth.
+While you may have heard that you should treat the scalp the way you care for your face, the reality is you need to treat it even better.

 Everyone is prone to hair loss and it can begin as early as in your early 20s.
 On a regular day, you’re supposed to lose up to 100 strands, every day.
 However, it can sometimes feel like you’re losing more than that; that hair is everywhere, in your shower drain, in your brush, on your clothes, and on the bedroom floor.

 Most hair loss situations are gradual; they are results of poor hair care maintenance, poor styling habits and/or excessive chemical treatments.
 You probably don’t even know that you’re losing hair.
 If you find that hair doesn’t seem to be growing back (give this a month or two), or you’re losing clumps of hair (which is not normal hair fall), you should consult a dermatologist.

 Whether you have a hair loss issue or not, you should start a proper hair care routine to prevent hair loss issues.
 There are plenty of hair care products you can add to your routine now but to keep things simple and effective, here are four such habits you should get started on to improve your daily maintenance routine for healthier scalp and hair.